tnaia/octo-rattle/README.md

 Literate programming is great, right?

-This is a small project to play with some literate programming ideas.
+This is a toy program for playing with literate programming.

-- `visconde.py` is a simple tangler
+- `visconde.py` is a simple tangler (written in python 3)
 - `visconde.lt` is the literate source for `visconde.py`

+Run `python3 visconde.py your-source-file-here.lt` to compile `your-source-file.lt`

+As it is, the tangler is language-agnostic.

 ## Todo